chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Now that you are up-and-running with v2 policies, as the first step we recommend that you reconstitute your v1 policies as v2 policies.
 Once that is done, delete the old legacy v1 policies and you will have a clean, up-to-date system.

-Alternately, you can run `--skip-policy-migration` on upgrade to start without any policies at all.
+Alternately, if you include `--skip-policy-migration` on upgrade, no existing v1 policies will be ported.
 You will still need to create new v2 policies to preserve any IAM behavior from v1.

 {{% warning %}}
 Note that several legacy policies (Compliance Profile Access and Ingest Access) have API tokens that will stop working if not ported.
-Alternately, you may choose to keep those policies in tact if that's easier and you do not plan to alter those permissions.
+Alternately, you may choose to keep those policies intact if that's easier and you do not plan to alter those permissions.
 {{% /warning %}}

 The next few sections explain how to use Chef-managed policies and how to create custom policies.